ibm-cloud-docs/discovery-data/tutorial-assistant-fred.md

     ```
     {: codeblock}

     Verify that the *Emphasize the answer* switch is set to **On**.
-This setting adds the parameter to the query request.
+This setting adds the `find_answers:true` parameter to the query request.
 As a result, a succinct answer to the query is shown in bold in the response that is returned by the assistant.

     ![Shows the updated Message text and Emphasize the answer turned on.](images/tut-convo-enviro-3.png)